ArtainR/cmc/README.md

 ### Disclaimer
 This tool is fully community created and **is not officially supported, maintained, distributed or affiliated with Lewa ([Celaria's](http://www.celaria.com/) developer) or any affiliates.**

+### Warning
+The developer of this tool takes no responsibility for bad, corrupted or lost files.

 ### Third Party
 #### CMT Copyright and License
 - [Iceflower](https://github.com/IceflowRE/)